jmiiller1/jmiiller1.github.io/README.md

 ## Data preprocessing

-All the datasets used in the current project can be found in [data](./data/) foler.
+All the datasets used in the current project can be found in [data](./data/) folder.

 The data View #1 and View #2 are based on were scraped from the NYT, using the application programming interface (API) service of the NYT ([https://developer.nytimes.com/apis](https://developer.nytimes.com/apis)).
 The Python script that did the scraping and handled data preprocessing is included in [script](./script/) folder.
 In what follows, we provide a detailed data preprocessing pipeline.